 The TMDL will be expressed as a load duration curve following guidance from EPA (EPA, 2007) and in compliance with the approved Quality Assurance Project Plan (DES, 2006).
 The TMDL will be 90 percent of the chronic water quality standard (207 mg Cl/L) multiplied by each stream flow in the four-day average flow duration curve.
 The four-day average flow duration curve was used because the chronic water quality standard applies to four-day average concentrations.
-The TMDL will be set for the outlet station of the watershed, I93-POL-01V, because this station had the most violations of the water quality standard for the year-round stations in the watershed.
-Further, the chloride dynamics at I93-POL-01V were similar to those at upstream stations such as I93-POL-04X.
-Figure 5 shows the TMDL load duration curve and the existing loads measured at I93-POL-01V between July 1, 2006 and June 30, 2007.
+The TMDL will be set for the outlet station of the watershed, I93-NTC-01, because this is the only station in the watershed at which violations of the water quality standard have been detected.
+Figure 5 shows the TMDL load duration curve and the existing loads measured at I93-NTC-01 between July 1, 2006 and June 30, 2007.
 The units for the TMDL are tons of chloride per day.
-At each point on the TMDL curve, the waste load allocation for MS4 permittees is 98.4 percent of the TMDL and the load allocation for non-point sources is 1.6 percent of the TMDL (not shown on figure).
+At each point on the TMDL curve, the waste load allocation for MS4 permittees is 100 percent of the TMDL (not shown on figure).
 The margin of safety is explicit.
-The TMDL load duration curve is not expected to change; therefore, this TMDL is relevant to all existing and future impairments due to chloride in the Policy-Porcupine Brook watershed.
+The TMDL load duration curve is not expected to change; therefore, this TMDL is relevant to all existing and future impairments due to chloride in the North Tributary to Canobie Lake watershed.
+It should be noted that the TMDL load duration curve goes to zero near 70 percent flow exceendence because there is no flow and only stagnant water in the stream approximately 30 percent of the time.

-Figure 5: TMDL Load Duration Curve at Station I93-POL-01V
+Figure 5: TMDL Load Duration Curve at Station I93-NTC-01

 The TMDL can be alternatively expressed as a percent reduction goal (PRG) to guide implementation.
 The method for calculating the PRG was described in the approved Quality Assurance Project Plan (DES, 2006).
 In summary, each individual chloride export value was compared to the TMDL.
 If the value was higher than the TMDL, the percent by which this value would need to be reduced to reach the TMDL was calculated.
 All of the individual PRGs calculated for the "dry" hydrologic condition were grouped and the 90th percentile value calculated (DES, 2007b).
 The four-day averaging period was used for this calculation to be consistent with the chronic water quality standard and the TMDL load duration curve.
-For the Policy-Porcupine Brook watershed, the PRG was determined to be 24.5 percent for the July 1, 2006 to June 30, 2007 period.
-The total salt imports to the watershed during this period were 4,814 tons of salt per year.
-Therefore, salt imports to the watershed should be less than 3,635 tons of salt per year in order to attain water quality standards.
+For the North Tributary to Canobie Lake watershed, the PRG was determined to be 39.6 percent for the July 1, 2006 to June 30, 2007 period.
+The total salt imports to the watershed during this period were 46.5 tons of salt per year.
+Therefore, salt imports to the watershed should be less than 28.1 tons of salt per year in order to attain water quality standards.